Erica Fett Sizzles In Figure-Hugging Mini Dress

 On Tuesday, May 19, American cosplay model Erica Fett delighted fans by uploading a series of stunning snaps on Instagram.

 The photos show the 32-year-old posing in a white-walled room.
 She wore a button-down blouse underneath a black-and-white checked mini dress.
 The figure-hugging dress accentuated Erica’s incredible curves and slender waist.
 Fans were also able to catch a glimpse of her impressive tattoo collection.
-Erica accessorized the feminine look with a burgundy headband and statement rings.
+Erica accessorized the feminine look with a burgundy headband, statement rings, and her signature hoop nose ring.

 The brunette bombshell wore her long locks down in a slightly tousled style.
 She enhanced her already gorgeous features with a full face of makeup.
 Erica made her beautiful blue eyes pop with what appears to be black eyeliner and a light coat of mascara.
 Her makeup also seemed to include sculpted eyebrows, highlighter, and bright pink lipstick.